aaronsaray/aaronsaray.com/_posts/2010-07-22-a-better-milwaukee.markdown

 tags:
 - photoshop
 ---
+Artsy?
 I know - this is a bit non standard of a blog post for me... but bear with me. :)

 A fellow kayaker took this picture of Milwaukee.
 [![](/uploads/2010/before-300x77.png)](/uploads/2010/before.png){: .thumbnail}